affinitydb/doc/features.md

  * [soft deletion](./terminology.md#soft-deletion-vs-purge) of objects
  * page-level storage control at the granularity of properties of objects
  * external sort (implicit) for very large result sets
+ * basic replication framework

-###The following features are expected soon:
+###The following features are planned for the future:

- * extensive support for data transformations in query results
- * path expressions for advanced (yet compact) graph queries
- * ability to mix SQL and graph queries
- * nested DML for compact graph inserts and updates
  * fine-grained sub-structure inside objects (similar to what's available in document databases), for efficiency and expressiveness
  * DSNS (Data Stream Management System) with data windowing and triggers, for ESP (Event Stream Processing) and EDA (Event Driven Architectures)
- * basic replication framework
  * object and schema versioning, with support for concurrent schema versions at run-time

-###The following features are expected later:
+ * multi-node scalability with full ACID on few nodes and relaxed ACID on infinite nodes

- * path indexing for path queries or transitive closure
+ * path indexing (for improved efficiency of path expression evaluation)
- * automatic data partitioning for scalability, and distributed querying
  * reasoning, inductive inferences, data mining
- * XQuery interface
+ * XQuery and other interfaces